People

 I am a PhD student in the Educational Psychology Program.
 My research interests revolve around the development of identity, purpose, and meaning during adolescence and emerging adulthood, as well as the design, implementation, and evaluation of intervention programs that support such development.
 Besides this, I’m also passionate about exploring the cultural nuances of identity, purpose, and meaning development in different social contexts.

-Before joining UIUC, I completed my master’s studies at the University of Pennsylvania, dual majoring in Human Development and Quantitative Methods.
+Before joining Illinois, I completed my master’s studies at the University of Pennsylvania, dual majoring in Human Development and Quantitative Methods.
 However, as an undergraduate student, I earned a bachelor's degree in Drama, TV, and Cinematic Arts from the Communication University of China.
 I have also worked as an editor and director for children’s radio drama and a user researcher for an online pre-K education platform.
 These previous experiences have shown me that life is full of serendipity, making it hard for us to predict our future selves.
 But it is this uncertainty that ignites my passion for studying human beings.

 Apart from being a graduate student, I enjoy most of my time indoors, reading non-academic books, watching documentaries, listening to music, playing flute, and practicing guitar.